netsec-ethz/rains/docs/man/rainsd.md

 rainsd(8) -- A RAINS server
 ===========================

+## SYNOPSIS

+`rainsd` [path] [options]

 ## DESCRIPTION

 This program implements a RAINS server which serves requests over the RAINS protocol.
-The server can be configured to support any and all of the following modes of operation:
+The server can be configured to support the first two modes of operation.
+The third one is not yet implemented.

 * authority service -- the server acts on behalf of an authority to ensure properly signed assertions are available to the system,